9 Ways to Generate Retirement Income

-I specialize in retirement income and this approach is my preferred approach for delivering retirement income—I use this type of model but fill in the pieces with a bond ladder and growth index funds.
-The pieces could be filled in with other options like CDs, index funds, annuities, etc. Check out the income for life strategy for a link to a movie where you can learn more.
+The "Income for Life Model" is a preferred approach for delivering retirement income.
+This type of model is used to fill in the pieces with a bond ladder and growth index funds.
+The pieces could be filled in with other options like CDs, index funds, annuities, and more.

 A variable annuity is a contract issued by an insurance company—but inside the annuity they allow you to pick a portfolio of market-based investments.
-What the insurance company provides is a lifetime income benefit rider that insures if the investments don't perform well you'll still have retirement income.
+What the insurance company provides is a lifetime income benefit rider that ensures that, if the investments don't perform well, you'll still have retirement income.

 Pros: Guaranteed lifetime income that may keep pace with inflation if the market rises.
-Principal remains available to pass along to heirs.
+The principal remains available to pass along to heirs.

 When you look at all the options available, most of the time the best option is a plan that uses many of the choices discussed.
 The goal of a holistic retirement asset allocation plan is not to maximize return—it is to maximize lifetime income.
 That is a different goal than the traditional asset allocation investing mantra of maximizing return per unit of risk.

-Pros: A combination of several retirement income ideas named in this slide show is often what is needed to create the ideal income flow for your needs.
+Pros: A combination of several retirement income ideas named in this list is often what is needed to create the ideal income flow for your needs.

 Cons: Takes a lot of work to put it together right, but the hours of planning can be worth the effort for months and years to come!

 If you're near retirement, the most important thing you should know is that retirement investing needs to be done differently.
 You need income for life—not a hot stock tip.